Skip to contents

 sample_rate

-An optional numeric value for the exported sample rate in Hz.
-If not defined explicitly, will be estimated from the data (see Details).
+An optional numeric sample rate (Hz) used to bin time values for ensemble-averaging.
+If NULL, will be estimated from time_channel (see Details).

 span

-Either a character string or a list() of numeric vectors specifying how to group intervals.
-Interval numbers are sorted in order of appearance within data.
+Either a character string or a list() of integer vectors specifying how to group intervals (see Details).

 "distinct"

-Will extract each interval as an independent data frame (the default).
+The default.
+Extract each interval as an independent data frame.

 "ensemble"